Graduate Student Registration

 - An independent study course is available only to students who have done previous work in the department and is restricted to conditionally classified or classified graduate students in the program.
 In unusual cases, a student in a complementary major may enroll in an 899 in another department provided there is a clear association with the student’s degree plan.

-- Prior to enrollment in the course, the student, with support of the faculty member, must develop a written plan of study detailing the focus of the independent study, the assignments required and the manner of assessment of the work completed in the form of a project, examination or performance.
+- Prior to enrollment in the course, the student, with the support of the faculty member, must develop a written plan of study detailing the focus of the independent study, the assignments required and the manner of assessment of the work completed in the form of a project, examination or performance.

 - The course may not be used to replace required program-specified Advancement to Candidacy (ATC) core courses or to satisfy additional coursework requirements required as a consequence of a seven-year time extension to complete requirements for a master’s degree.